towa-hi/warmancer-docs/devlog.md

   <img src="./assets/devlog1/2lobbyMaker.png" alt="under construction" style="width: 10%;"/>
 </div>

+Menu for setting the parameters for creating a new game lobby.

 - **A:** Dropdown to select the board you want to play on.

 - **B:** Toggle an optional parameter that requires players to fill all available tiles on the board with pawns during the setup phase.